-Here you’ll find the Mesa Club restaurant, as well as meeting rooms that double as card and game rooms, a library with kitchenette included for gatherings, and a large room with a pool table and large screen HD television.
-In the basement, there’s a wood working shop for those inclined toward that hobby.
-And of course, there’s the Front Desk and administrative offices where you’ll get questions answered, reservations taken, homemade soup-to-go, and other services.
+Here you’ll find Woody's at Del Mesa, as well as meeting rooms that double as card and game rooms, a library with a kitchenette included for gatherings, and a large game room with a pool table and large screen HD television.
+In the basement, there’s a woodworking shop.
+And of course, there’s the Front Desk and administrative offices where you’ll get questions answered, reservations taken, and other services.

-Meeting Rooms in the Clubhouse can be booked for private events with family and friends.
-Catering is available to round out your event.
+Meeting Rooms in the Clubhouse may be booked for private events with family and friends.
+Catering is available to help make your event a special one.

 The Gallery Hallway is used by the Art Association to hang displays of residents' art as well as works by other artists on the Peninsula.
-A reception with wine and snacks is usually held so that residents can meet the artist.
+A wine reception is usually held so that residents may meet the artist.

 From the Clubhouse, follow the road around the bend and downhill to find the Art House—a place where painters and crafters can gather to chat while they work or attend the occasional art class.
 There are cubby holes available to store personal art supplies for those who don’t want to take them home each day.

-If you join the Art Association, you’ll find camaraderie, monthly art-themed movies, and occasional group trips to museums and places of interest.
+If you join the Art Association, you’ll find camaraderie, and occasional group trips to museums and places of interest.

 Follow the curving road toward the top of the hill and you’ll pass the Guest Units situated among the trees on the right.
 There are six tastefully furnished rooms, each complete with two queen beds, microwave, coffee maker, hair dryer, iron/ironing board and all the comforts of home away from home.
 It’s a great way to keep visitors close to home while letting them enjoy a bit of privacy and the ability to come and go.

-At the top of the hill, you find a sunny clearing where residents can have personal garden plots for vegetables or flowers.
-There’s also a large plot where Del Mesa staff grow herbs and vegetables for the restaurant.
-And among the trees, you’ll see the Grassy Paws dog park where residents take their dogs to play while the humans sit and chat.
+At the top of the hill, you find the Green Thumb Community Garden where residents can tend personal garden plots for fruit and vegetables or flowers.
+And among the trees, you’ll see the Grassy Paws dog park where residents can take their dogs to play while the pet parents sit and chat.

 While in Del Mesa Carmel, you may see numerous residents out for walks.
 There’s a choice of wandering the landscaped walkways on the flatter mesa terrain or choosing an aerobic walk up the hill among the homes on the forested inclines.
-For ambitious hikers, there are trails connecting the top of the hill with Jack’s Peak Park to the north and with Roach Canyon Park on the east side.
+For ambitious hikers, there are trails connecting the top of the hill with Jack’s Peak Park to the north and with Roach Canyon Park to the east.